benc-uk/nanomon/readme.md

 A basic guide to set this up:

 - Register a new app in Microsoft Entra ID, his needs to have the API scope `system.admin` exposed, and also be set with the correct SPA redirect URLs.
 To simplify this creation, use the provided bash script: `./scripts/aad-app-reg.sh`, or use [the portal](https://entra.microsoft.com/#home).
-- Test locally - Put the provided client id as the `AUTH_CLIENT_ID`, in your `.env` file, then (re)start the frontend and API with `make run-api` and frontend with `make run-frontend`.
+- Test locally - Put the provided client id as the `AUTH_CLIENT_ID`, in your `.env` file, then (re)start the frontend and API with `just run-api` and frontend with `just run-frontend`.
 You should see a login button on the page, and no way to create or edit monitors until you sign-in.
 - For deploying elsewhere:
   - Get the frontend URL of the deployed running instance.
   - Add this URL to the SPA redirect URIs in the app registration.
 It's probably easiest doing this in the Azure Portal.